 - Whole Foods

 That’s just a taster.
 Walk into any office supply store and take a look at the gift cards they sell and you’ll see that the Ink Business Cash® credit card offers 5% cash back with more retailers and service suppliers than just about any other credit card currently available…and it comes with no annual fee!

 If you’re prepared to pair it with, for example, the $95/year Ink Business Preferred® credit card, the Ink Business Cash card becomes incredibly powerful.

 - Most credit cards will only offer, at most, 1 point/dollar or 2% cash back with the majority of retailers/service providers I’ve listed above (outside of quarterly promotions).
 The Ink Business Cash® credit card will earn a minimum of 5% cash back (on up to $25,000 of purchases)

 - If you want to earn 5 points/dollar with Delta or Southwest you’ll have to pay for a premium credit card like the Platinum Card® from American Express which costs $695/year (rates & fees).
 The Ink Business Cash® credit card doesn’t charge an annual fee and will earn 5% cash back (or 5 points/dollar) every time.

 - If you shop at Amazon with any great frequency (and most people do) the best you can expect from most credit cards is a 2% rebate.
 The Ink Business Cash® credit card can generate a 5% rebate on up to $25,000 of purchases.

 I can’t think of another credit card (let alone a no-annual-fee credit card) that can generate this level of cash back with this variety of retailers/service providers.

 Unlike a lot of credit cards, the Chase Ink Business Cash® credit card offers cardholders primary auto rental cover as long as the rental company’s collision insurance is declined, the rental is for business purposes, and the entire rental cost is charged to the card.

 Considering how many small businesses require their employees (and owners) to rent cars, this can be an incredibly useful benefit to have.

-Shopping with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for the larger purchases.
+Shopping with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for any larger purchases.